 Blacksburg recently announced it produces 780 kilotons of greenhouse gases each year.
 Been pondering how much a kiloton weighs?
 I thought so.
 Try 2 million pounds.
-So Blacksburg – little ‘ole Blacksburg – produces 1.560 billion pounds of greenhouse gases a year.
+So Blacksburg – little ‘ole Blacksburg – produces 1.560 billion pounds of greeShows_lose_weight_2nhouse gases a year.
 Now, more than a billion of those pounds come from AEP-generated electricity, but it still seems to me like someone needs to shed a little weight.

 Going green saves the green, if you know what I mean.
 Sorry, couldn’t help myself.